-This course focuses on the development of a healthy active lifestyle through the introduction of lifelong fitness activities in our state-of-the-art fitness facility.
-Through the development of skills and practice in weight training, aerobics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being.
+This course focuses on the development of a healthy lifestyle through the introduction of lifelong fitness activities in a non-competitive classroom environment.
+Through the development of skills and practice in yoga, aerobics, swimming and aquabics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being.
+This course will study the importance of nutrition and healthy eating, anatomy and physiology of the body, the importance of a healthy body image, and different techniques to improve fitness primarily utilizing the school facilities and equipment.